zognin/tp/docs/DeveloperGuide.md

           * Order Deadline: 12 December 2021 at 12 pm
           * Order Quantity: 1
           * Completion status: Uncompleted
-       1. Client bookmark list contains at least one client and suppose the first client in the list has the following details:
+       1. Client bookmark list contains at least one client and the first client in the list has the following details:
           * Client Name: Richard Yeoh
           * Client Phone: 96847225
           * Client Address: Blk 2 Bedok Street 12. #06-41
           * Client Email: richard@gmail.com
-       1. Recipe bookmark list contains at least one recipe and suppose the first recipe in the list has the following details:
+       1. Recipe bookmark list contains at least one recipe and the first recipe in the list has the following details:
           * Recipe Name: Nasi Lemak
           * Recipe Ingredients: Rice x 200 g, Fish x 1 whole
           * Recipe Price: 3